StephanErb/engineering-notes/content/Algorithms.md

 ## Parallel Algorithms
 Goal is to come up with a parallel algorithm that has an appropriate ratio of computation to communication time for the designated target architecture (e.g., more coarse grained for NORMA or NUMA systems than for SMP systems).
 Don't forget to first tune your sequential reference algorithm; probably it is already fast enough.

+The _absolut_ speedup over the best sequential competitor is what counts, not the arbitrary _relative_ speedup.

 ### Parallele Maschinenmodelle